bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 When `no-provider-paging` is `false` (default), you should only return at maximum, `perPage` number of records.

-Note that `<b-table>` needs refernce to your pagination and filtering values in order to trigger the calling of the provider function.
+Note that `<b-table>` needs reference to your pagination and filtering values in order to trigger the calling of the provider function.
 So be sure to bind to the `per-page`, `current-page` and `filter` props on `b-table` to trigger the provider update function call (unless you have the respective `no-provider-*` prop set to `true`).